farique1/MSX-Sublime-Syntax/README.md

 - A `tmPreferences` to add `'` (REM) to the comment shortcut key.
 - A `tmTheme` based on Monkai with special scopes for **MBD**.
 - A pretty complete MSX Basic `sublime-syntax` with special highlights for **MBD**.
+- A build system to send MSX Basic source (Dignified) or tradicional code straight from Sublime to openMSX.

 ### *Overview:*
 ![# Syntax-Overview](https://github.com/farique1/MSX-Sublime-Syntax/blob/master/Images/Syntax-Overview.jpg)